-Once the silicone begins to break down and the mould and dirt are inside, it’s nearly impossible to clean and it’ll need to be eventually replaced.
+Once the silicone begins to break down and the mould and dirt inside, it’s nearly impossible to clean and it’ll need to be eventually replace.

 Although at first, silicone is an effective sealant, running shower water will wear it away over time.

 As the silicone degrades and breaks down, water, dirt, and debris become trapped inside, and speed up the process.
 From the outside, after a while, the silicone will no longer appear clear or white, but dark and dirty.

 At this point, it’s no longer effectively sealing the shower, you may notice leaks, and the silicone needs to replace.

 Wall channels, on the other hand, don’t have exposed silicone, just metal, and tile.

 These materials are much more resistant to constant water and will hold up against the regular flow of water for a much longer time.

 Any silicone sealant that uses in the installation of wall channel cover, minimizing its exposure to water and protecting it from degradation and the growth of mould.